Are You The Sucker?

 Another example: A study of mutual funds was done by Dalbar covering 30 years from 1984 to 2014.

 Keep in mind that this is not the returns of the funds themselves.
-Cumulatively they were very close to the market average.
+Cumulatively, they were very close to the market average.
 It is just that the typical investor doesn't even come close to realizing market returns ... and the answer is very simple ... market returns are expressed as if 100% of the money was invested at the beginning of the period.

-Take for instance the S&P return over the 30 year period in the chart above -- 11.11%.
+Take for instance the S&P return over the 30-year period in the chart above - 11.11%.
 Is this representative of anything?
-What is the likelihood that someone invested all their money on January 1st 1984, never added a cent and never made a withdrawal?
+What is the likelihood that someone invested all their money on January 1, 1984, never added a cent, and never made a withdrawal?
 I say, near zero.

 And the same holds true for stock picking.
 Take Apple (NASDAQ:AAPL) for example.
 It is up over 22% this year.
 It's likely that only a few actually have earned this return.
 AAPL would not have gone up unless very many investors bought into it since January and at higher prices.
 We know for a fact that millions of shares were bought at, say, $140 and other values significantly above its January $115 start.

 So why don't we all stop saying what the market did or didn't return?
-Very few actual investors achieve that and it has nothing to do with whether they are traders or buy-n-hold or managers, successful or otherwise.
+Very few actual investors achieve that, and it has nothing to do with whether they are traders or buy-n-hold or managers, successful or otherwise.

 Stock market returns, as commonly illustrated, have nothing to do with reality.